csgsf/ee_forest_area_tracker/README.md

 This is the method deployed in the OSINT Burned Area Tracker.
 For your best chance of success, choose a date range that will include a number of images for the most precise measurement.

+### What are dNBR classes?

+dNBR stands for Delta Normalized Burn Ratio.

+For the creation of this application, I drew significantly on the [UN's best practices](https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-burn-severity/burn-severity-earth-engine) for studying burned areas.

+It states: "The Normalized Burn Ratio (NBR) is used, as it was designed to highlight burned areas and estimate burn severity.
+It uses near-infrared (NIR) and shortwave-infrared (SWIR) wavelengths.
+Healthy vegetation before the fire has very high NIR reflectance and a low SWIR response.
+In contrast, recently burned areas have a low reflectance in the NIR and high reflectance in the SWIR band."

+Delta simply means difference.
+So, the difference in NBR between the before and after collections.

 ### Using Sentinel-2 to track burned areas